eamigo86/graphene-django-extras/README.rst

     .. code:: python

         from django.contrib.auth.models import User
-        from graphene_django_extras import DjangoObjectTypeExtra, DjangoPaginatedObjectListType
+        from graphene_django_extras import DjangoObjectType, DjangoPaginatedObjectListType
         from graphene_django_extras.pagination import LimitOffsetGraphqlPagination

-        class UserType(DjangoObjectTypeExtra):
+        class UserType(DjangoObjectType):
             """
-                The DjangoObjectTypeExtra have a ID field to filter to avoid resolve method definition on Queries
+                The DjangoObjectType have a ID field to filter to avoid resolve method definition on Queries
             """

             class Meta: